Leonetienne/Hazelnupp/readme.md

 pc.defaultValue = {}; // no default value
 pc.required = true;

-args.RegisterConstraints("--my-key", pc);
+args.RegisterConstraint("--my-key", pc);
 ```
 What doesn't work is inserting multiple constraints for one key.
-It will just discard the oldest one.
+It will just discard the older one.
 But that's okay because one can describe all possible constraints for a single key in **one** struct.

 <span id="automatic-parameter-documentation"></span>
 ## Automatic parameter documentation